McDaMastR/CollatzConjectureSimulator/README.md

 - `CMAKE_BUILD_TYPE` specifies the build variant and can be set to _Debug_, _Release_, _MinSizeRel_, or
   _RelWithDebInfo_.
 If not set, it defaults to _Debug_.
-- `EXCESS_WARNINGS` specifies whether to compile the program with a potentially excessive amount of warnings, and defaults to _OFF_.
+- `CLTZ_EXCESS_WARNINGS` specifies whether to compile the program with a potentially excessive amount of warnings, and defaults to _OFF_.
-- `STATIC_ANALYSIS` specifies whether to statically analyse the program during compilation, and defaults to _OFF_.
+- `CLTZ_STATIC_ANALYSIS` specifies whether to statically analyse the program during compilation, and defaults to _OFF_.
-- `DEBUG_SHADERS` specifies whether to include debug information in generated SPIR-V, and defaults to _OFF_.
+- `CLTZ_DEBUG_SHADERS` specifies whether to include debug information in generated SPIR-V, and defaults to _OFF_.
-- `OPTIMISE_SHADERS` specifies whether to optimise generated SPIR-V using `spirv-opt`, and defaults to _ON_.
+- `CLTZ_OPTIMISE_SHADERS` specifies whether to optimise generated SPIR-V using `spirv-opt`, and defaults to _ON_.
-- `DISASSEMBLE_SHADERS` specifies whether to disassemble generated SPIR-V using `spirv-dis`, and defaults to _OFF_.
+- `CLTZ_DISASSEMBLE_SHADERS` specifies whether to disassemble generated SPIR-V using `spirv-dis`, and defaults to _OFF_.

 Once the above command has finished, a `build` directory will have been created containing the build system.
 To now build Collatz Conjecture Simulator, execute the following command.